Black-bellied whistling duck: Food and feeding

 Feeding often occurs nocturnally, but they can be encountered eating at any hour of the day.
 Black-bellied whistling ducks ingest a wide variety of plant material (including corn, rice, millets, several types of weeds, and other grasses), but also consume arthropods (such as insects and spiders), aquatic invertebrates (such as snails and other molluscs) and tadpoles when available.
 They often feed on submerged vegetation by wading through shallow water.
 As its Latin name (autumnalis) implies, it is commonly seen gleaning recently harvested fields for leftover seeds and invertebrates brought up by the harvesters disturbing the soil.

 Status and conservation

 The black-bellied whistling duck is listed as a species of least concern by the International Union for Conservation of Nature (IUCN); its global population is estimated at 1,100,000–2,000,000 birds and increasing.
+It is listed as an Appendix III species in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) at the request of Honduras.